eficode-academy/kubernetes-katas/deployments-ingress.md

 - Open the `frontend-ingress.yaml` file in your editor.
 - Change the hostname to `quotes-<yourname>.<prefix>.eficode.academy`.
 Just as long as it is unique.
+  - the prefix normally is what is after your workstation-X.<prefix>.eficode.academy.
+If you are unsure, ask the trainer.
 - Change the service name to match the name of the frontend service.
 - Apply the ingress manifest.